ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 {% endraw %}
 {% endhighlight %}

 So the first time we get 3 and 4, the second time 6 and 5, and so on.
-Now let us take the sum of each throw:
+Now let us take the sum of each pair:

 {% highlight mathematica %}
 {% raw %}